Battle of Eylau: Second day

 Bennigsen had 67,000 Russian troops and 400 guns already assembled, but the French had only 49,000 troops and 300 guns.
 The Russians could expect to be reinforced by Von L'Estocq's detachment of 9,000 Prussians, the French by Marshal Davout's depleted III Corps (proud victors of Auerstedt but now only 15,000 strong) and Marshal Ney's 14,000-strong VI Corps (for a total of 74,000 men), which was shadowing the Prussians.
 Bernadotte's I Corps was too far distant to take part.

-Dawn brought light but little warmth and no great improvement in visibility since the heavy snowstorms continued throughout the day.
+Dawn brought little warmth and no great improvement in visibility since the heavy snowstorms continued throughout the day.
 The opposing forces occupied two parallel ridges.
 The French were active early on probing the Russian position, particularly on the Russian right.
 Bennigsen, fearing that the French would discover that he had shortened his right, opened the battle by ordering his artillery to fire on the French.
 They replied and the ensuing artillery duel lasted for some time, with the French having the best of it because of their more dispersed locations.

 The start of the artillery duel galvanised Napoleon.
 Until then, he had expected the Russians to continue their retreat, but he now knew that he had a fight on his hands.
 Messengers hurriedly were dispatched to Ney to order him to march on Eylau and to join the French left wing.

-Meanwhile, the French had occupied in force some fullering mill buildings within musket range of the Russian right wing.
-Russian jagers ejected them.
+Meanwhile, the French had occupied in force some fulling mill buildings within musket range of the Russian right wing.
+Russian jaegers ejected them.
 Both sides escalated the fight, with the Russians assaulting the French left on Windmill Knoll to the left of Eylau.
 Napoleon interpreted the Russian efforts on his left as a prelude to an attack on Eylau from that quarter.
 By then, Davout's III Corps had begun to arrive on the Russian left.

 To forestall the perceived Russian attack on Eylau and to pin the Russian army so that Davout's flank attack would be more successful, Napoleon launched an attack against the Russian centre and left, with Augereau's VII Corps on the left and Saint-Hilaire's Division of Soult's IV Corps on the right.